It might look like rapids, but it's still a waterfall

 In my last post I asked for some help with a pattern format that I could follow and at least one person must have read my blog as I now have a shiny new format to follow thanks to Gareth Evans for this.

-This is based on Linda Rising and Linda Manns “Fearless change” work, and for anyone not used to this format (like me) I have included the basic format Gareth sent me here.
+This is based on Linda Rising and Linda Manns "Fearless change" work.
 I have modified the purpose of some of the headings, as this a pattern for spotting a pattern as opposed to a solution to a problem outright.

 My second pattern comes up all the time, on teams both old and new, I think it causes more sprint failures than anything else.
 It is my hope that if you can spot this pattern and learn how to avoid it, then you can be even more Scrumtastic.